 In the example below, the business has asked the team when they will deliver a certain set of PBIs.
 The team always delivers starting at the top of the Product Backlog and works its way deeper into the backlog during succeeding Sprints.
 The team can compute their estimate for the total amount of effort required to accomplish such a delivery by summing the work estimates for all PBIs from the top of the backlog down to that desired point.
 Then the team divides that sum by their optimistic velocity, which suggests how many Sprints it will take to deliver all these items in the best case.
 Then the team divides the same sum by their pessimistic velocity to compute what might be the worst-case number of Sprints required to complete the work.
 A Sprint corresponds to a fixed time interval, so the team can directly map the results onto a development duration.

 The team can define the velocity range by looking at the velocities of the last few (three to five) Sprints, using the lowest among them as the pessimistic number, and the highest among them as the optimistic number.
 You can discard the top and bottom outliers first if you like.
 Remain consistent in your technique in the long term.

 ✥ ✥ ✥

-The approach here is analogous to weather forecasts: there is a 60% chance that it will rain today and a 40% change that it will not.
+The approach here is analogous to weather forecasts: there is a 60 percent chance that it will rain today and a 40 percent change that it will not.
 In the same way, the team can introduce the Release Range to stakeholders.
 There is an 80 percent chance that the release will be ready on day X and a 20 percent chance that it will be delayed to day Y.